Palestine Cinema Days | Tewfik Saleh, 'The Dupes'

 Tuesday 21 October | 6pm | Pipe Down (2009, IE)

-Check back here or follow us on Instagram for screening announcements for 28 October and 04 November 2025.
+Check back here or follow us on Instagram for screening announcement for 04 November 2025.

 A screen-based investigation about the invisible workers who teach AI how to read the world.
 Testimonies and screen recordings introduce the experience of online micro-workers from the Global South: their job is to teach the AI of self-driving cars to navigate the streets of the Global North.